 Fari Sow: The thought process that happens in a workshop, you get uncomfortable, you maybe realize things about yourself, is that something that stuck with you?

 Martha Kazungu Exactly.
 I mean, there’s nothing comfortable about Njabala, and even just the act of flying from Germany to Kampala to come and do this exhibition.
-I experienced so much difficulty, you know, from accessing the materials, the funds, the space, there’s too much, but you have to be willing to take that risk.
-You know, I’d be now in my office in Germany you know, but saying, look, I can take two days of leave to just go and do this, you know, that’s a risk, to say the least.
-So yeah, it’s constantly negotiating that and possibly taking risks and taking my shoes off.
+I experienced so much difficulty, you know, from accessing the materials, the funds, the space, there’s too many obstacles, but you have to be willing to take that risk.
+You know, I’d be now in my office in Germany , but saying, look, I can take days of leave to just go and do this, that’s a risk, to say the least.
+It’s constantly negotiating that and possibly taking risks and taking my shoes off.
 So I can say AtWork has been quite instrumental for me in my career.

 Fari Sow: I’m glad, there’s been a lot of people from this specific AtWork Kampala workshop that went on to pursue something great with creativity in their careers, so I see that with you too, it’s amazing.

 At the Moleskine Foundation, our mission is Creativity for social change.
 How do you use creativity to change your community, the society around you or yourself?